 Degree to which the impact can be avoided: Medium

-Degree to which the impact can be managed: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
+Degree to which the impact can be avoided: The following measures should be implemented amongst others:

+Degree to which the impact can be managed: Degree to which the impact can be mitigated: The Contractor shall endeavour to keep noise generating activities to a minimum.
 Construction only to take place during normal working hours.
 No construction on Sundays.
 Compliance with the appropriate legislation with respect to noise shall be mandatory.
 Implementation of the EMPr.
+Medium

-Degree to which the impact can be mitigated: Medium
+Degree to which the impact can be miligated.

 Proposed mitigation: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
 Construction only to take place during normal working hours.
 No construction on Sundays.
 Compliance with the appropriate legislation with respect to noise shall be mandatory.
 Implementation of the EMPr.

 Residual impacts: Negligible

-Cumulative impact post mitigation: Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) OPERATIONAL PHASE Low - negative Low - negative
+Cumulative impact post mitigation: Low - negative

+Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low - negative

-Potential impact and risk: The activity is not expected to have any noise impacts during the
+OPERATIONAL PHASE The activity is not expected to have any noise impacts during the

+Potential impact and risk: operational phase.

-Nature of impact: operational phase.
+Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

 Degree to which the impact may cause irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

-Cumulative impact prior to mitigation: Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+Cumulative impact prior to mitigation:

+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

 Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

 DECOMMISSIONING AND CLOSURE PHASE

 Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.

 Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

 Degree to which the impact may cause irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

 Cumulative impact prior to mitigation:

-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

-Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact after mitigation

+(e.g. Low, Medium, Medium-High, High, or Very- High)